It was the closest I have ever been to death…

 I was terrified.

-I knew I needed to go to the hospital, but I was afraid to call 911.
+I knew I needed to go to the hospital, but I was afraid.
 Instead, I called a close friend who ordered me to: ‘Call 911 right now; I’ll be right over.’

 Thankfully, my friend was with me when the ambulance came and took me to the hospital.